 The Employer shall maintain job descriptions for all positions covered by this Agreement.
-Upon employment, the Employer shall provide a job description to an employee for the position into which they have been hired.
-The Employer shall furnish the Union with job descriptions for all classifications in the bargaining unit, including any modifications or revisions of such job descriptions.
+Upon employment, the Employer shall provide a job description to the employee for the position into which they have been hired.
+The Employer shall furnish the Union with job descriptions for all classifications in the bargaining unit upon request and will provide any modifications or revisions of such job descriptions as they occur.
 The Employer agrees to give titles to positions that most clearly indicate the nature of the work performed and will place these positions in the same pay group as other comparable positions.
+Employees will only be required to perform the duties of one job description per shift.